Skip to main content

 Understand the Search Results Page

-Screenshot of Search results page with numbers corresponding to the list of things you can do in the list above.
+Screenshot of a PMC search results page with numbers corresponding to the list of things you can do in the list below.

 Figure 3.
-Search results with numbers highlighting key features
+Search results page with numbers highlighting key features.

 Screenshot of Display Settings dropdown menu.